ElementsProject/lightning/doc/INSTALL.md

 * pip3: to install python-bitcoinlib
 * valgrind: for extra debugging checks

-You will also need a version of bitcoind with segregated witness and `estimatesmartfee` economical node, such as the 0.16 or above.
+You will also need a version of bitcoind with segregated witness and `estimatesmartfee` with `ECONOMICAL` mode support, such as the 0.16 or above.

 To Build on Ubuntu
 ---------------------